sil-car/lt/GIT BASICS.md

  create mode 100644 GIT BASICS.md
 ~/lt$

-# Check the status again.
+# Check status to verify commit.
 ~/lt$ git status
 On branch main
 Your branch is ahead of 'origin/main' by 1 commit.